-Don’t worry, it’s not a dirty word. . . but it is something you should know about if you work with people.
+Don’t worry, it’s not a dirty word. . . but it is something you should know about if you work with people or must build a team.
 Job analysis is a systematic study of the tasks, duties, and responsibilities of a job and the qualities (knowledge, skills, abilities, personal characteristics, competencies) needed to perform it.
 The results of a job analysis study are used to build evidence-based job descriptions.

 Who must do a Job Analysis and Why?

-Legally, every organization with 15 or more employees needs a job analysis in order to show their selection, promotion, compensation, training and development practices are fair and job-related.
-Practically speaking, all organizations need a job analysis study to build the accurate job descriptions that enable efficient business operations and planning.
-For example, a good job description defines the tasks that are minimally required for any one to be successful in that job with your organization.
+Legally, every organization over 15 employees needs a job analysis in order to show their selection, promotion, compensation, training and development practices are fair and job-related.
+Practically speaking, all organizations need a job analysis study to build the accurate job descriptions that enable efficient recruiting, hiring, training, business operations, and continuity planning.
+For example, a good job description defines the tasks that are minimally required for anyone to be successful in that job with your organization.

 Job analyses are also useful for:

 - finding opportunities to streamline and improve product and service delivery